 There are no income, corporation, capital gains or other taxes in effect in the Cayman Islands on the basis of present legislation.
-The Issuer has obtained an undertaking from the Governor-in-Cabinet of the Cayman Islands, pursuant to the Tax Concessions Law (1999 Revision) of the Cayman Islands that, for a period of 20 years from 2 November 2010, no law which is enacted in the Cayman Islands imposing any tax to be levied on profit, income, gains or appreciation shall apply to the Issuer or its operations and, in addition, that no tax to be levied on profits, income, gains or appreciations or which is in the nature of estate duty or inheritance tax shall be payable on or in respect of the shares, debentures or other obligations (which would include the Notes) of the Issuer or by way of the withholding in whole or in part of any relevant payment (as defined in the Tax Concessions Law (1999 Revision)).
+The Issuer has obtained an undertaking from the Governor-in-Cabinet of the Cayman Islands, pursuant to the Tax Concessions Law (2018 Revision) of the Cayman Islands that, for a period of 20 years from 2 November 2010, no law which is enacted in the Cayman Islands imposing any tax to be levied on profit, income, gains or appreciation shall apply to the Issuer or its operations and, in addition, that no tax to be levied on profits, income, gains or appreciations or which is in the nature of estate duty or inheritance tax shall be payable on or in respect of the shares, debentures or other obligations (which would include the Notes) of the Issuer or by way of the withholding in whole or in part of any relevant payment (as defined in the Tax Concessions Law (2018 Revision)).
 No capital or stamp duties are levied in the Cayman Islands on the issue or redemption of Notes.
 Notes issued in bearer form are themselves stampable if executed in or brought into the Cayman Islands.
-An annual registration fee is payable by the Issuer to the Cayman Islands.
-An annual registration fee is payable by the Issuer to the Cayman Islands.
+An instrument of transfer in respect of a Note may be stampable if executed in or brought to the Cayman Islands.
+An annual registration fee is payable by the Issuer to the Cayman Islands Registrar of Companies which is calculated by reference to the nominal amount of its authorised capital.
 At current rates, this annual registration fee is approximately U.S.\$853.66.
 The foregoing is based on current law and practice in the Cayman Islands, and this is subject to change therein.